From my book Frozen Moments—Poverty is the biggest crime.

 Mr. Jain was not relaxed yet but said, “Ok, it’s all right.”

-Dhoti kurta-clad person continued, “Mr. Jain, your head mason Dinesh Lal is unhappy with you.
+The dhoti-kurta-clad person continued, “Mr. Jain, your head mason Dinesh Lal is unhappy with you.
 You have become tough on him.
 He was continuously complaining about this in our union office.
 Since it is a time of union membership, I have taken this step.
 I am sure our members will grow.
 You will agree that if workers’ ill feelings are addressed, they work better, and management’s fear remains intact.
-Now you can take work from them in a much better way.
-Eighty percent of workers is a members of our union in this mine.
+Now you can take work from them much more effectively.
+Eighty percent of workers in this mine are members of our union.
 That’s why I took such steps, but please forget whatever happened today.”

 Mr. Jain said, “It’s okay.”

 The manager told him about me.
-Everybody exchanged a few light anecdotes and then went to their work.
+Everybody exchanged a few light anecdotes, then went to work.
 There was no more discussion on the morning’s incident.
 Work continued as usual.

 Two women came with siding in charge.
-Both women were lean, thin, and of wheatish complexion.
+Both women were lean and thin, with a wheatish complexion.
 Their hair was full of oil and combed.
 They had a big vermilion round mark on their forehead and vermilion in the middle of their hair near the forehead.
-They wore a clean sari and dark red lipstick and were in neat attire contrary to their daily working clothes.
+They wore a clean sari and dark red lipstick in neat attire, unlike their daily work clothes.

 Mr. Sabarwal was a soft-spoken and affectionate person.
 Most of the workers respected him.
-Rarely anyone spoke to him in a loud tone.
+Rarely did anyone speak to him in a loud tone.
 Few people denied his instructions.
 He asked those two women to sit and then talk.
-They said, “No sir, we cannot sit before you.”
+They said, “No, sir, we cannot sit before you.”

 He asked them, “What is your problem?
 Why are you on strike?”